Keep spaces spotless. Reliable cleaning professional needed for consistent maintenance.

 Key Responsibilities

-✓ Follow recipes and maintain consistency
+✓ Strip, wax, and maintain floors

 What We're Looking For

-✓ Physical capability (standing 6-8 hours, lifting)
+✓ Physical capability (standing 8 hours, lifting 50+ lbs)

 ✓ Reliable and punctual